-In terms of enterprise resource planning (ERP) software, the spend is expected to more than double, increasing from USD 43.5 billion in 2020 to USD 92.8 billion in 2027, growing at a CAGR of 10.5% (2023-27).
+In terms of ERP software, the spend is expected to more than double, increasing from USD 40 billion in 2020 to USD 85 billion in 2030, growing at a CAGR of 9.2% (2025 to 2030).
 This can be attributed to businesses aiming to improve efficiency and productivity by integrating various functions such as finance, human resources, and supply chain management and the ongoing ERP refresh cycle.

-Product engineering services are also set to experience substantial growth, with the global spend expected to nearly double from USD 980 billion in 2020 to USD 1821.2 billion in 2027, growing at a CAGR of 7.2% (2023-2027).
+Product engineering services are also set to experience substantial growth, with the global spend expected to nearly double from USD 980 billion in 2020 to USD 2,244 billion in 2030, growing at a CAGR of 7.2% (2025 to 2030).
 The driving force behind this growth is the need for companies to innovate and develop new products to meet the ever-changing demands of consumers.
 According to estimates, the average company now uses over 250 different cloud-based applications with large enterprises using over 320 cloud based applications.

-Lastly, the global spend on infrastructure services is expected to decrease slightly from USD 244.5 billion in 2020 to USD 221.2 billion by 2027.
+Lastly, the global spend on infrastructure services is expected to decrease slightly from USD 244.5 billion in 2020 to USD 213 billion by 2030.
 This decrease can be attributed to organizations shifting towards cloud-based solutions, which are typically more cost-effective than traditional infrastructure services.

-1.1.5 Global IT spend with split and growth by digital vs traditional Exhibit 6: IT Spending by Digital Vs. Legacy (CY 2020-27)
+Global IT spend with split and growth by digital versus traditional

+IT Spending by Digital versus Legacy (2020 to 2030)

-By 2027, the enterprise digital spending is expected to exceed USD 4 trillion.
+By 2027, the enterprise digital spending is expected to get close to USD 4 trillion.
 Largely this is caused by the continuous evolution and rapid innovation in digital technologies, which have opened up new vistas for businesses.
-Cloud computing, artificial intelligence, and the Internet of Things (IoT) offer unprecedented opportunities to streamline operations, enhance customer engagement, and gain a competitive edge.
+Cloud computing, artificial intelligence, and the Internet of Things ("IoT") offer unprecedented opportunities to streamline operations, enhance customer engagement, and gain a competitive edge.
 Consequently, companies are increasingly recognizing the imperative of embracing digital transformation to stay relevant and competitive in the market.

 The modern business landscape demands agility and responsiveness.
-To keep pace with evershifting customer preferences and market trends, organizations are turning to digital solutions.
+To keep pace with ever-shifting customer preferences and market trends, organizations are turning to digital solutions.
 These technologies enable rapid adaptation and empower companies to swiftly implement changes and seize emerging opportunities.